 “…One day I ride in car six, with Miguel Almas and Miguel Esteves from Portugal.
 In another world they are a vet and a psychiatrist; in this one they’re a pair of hard-drinking, hard-driving (though not always at the same time) desperados on a mission to experience everything they possibly can and to have a bloody good laugh while doing so.
 Their motto “Why not?” is perplexingly difficult to contradict, even when I really want to.
 Our drive in their red, 20-year-old VW Passat estate (185,000 miles on the clock) is supposed to be simple, but a few deliberate wrong turns, and a bit of off-roading later (“Why not?”) we find ourselves detained by the Uzbek military.
 After an hour of shared confusion, they send us on our way, but even though we are clearly in the wrong – we strayed into a military zone – they never hint at a bribe…”

-Read the full article: Bangers and cash: driving in the Central Asia Rally.
+Bangers and cash: driving in the Central Asia Rally on The Guardian by Jamie Lafferty.

 The Central Asia Rally is long – both in time and distance.
 This can be stressful both physically and mentally.
 You have to be prepared for everything and you’d better think ahead.
 You cannot expect help from anyone else just besides yourself and your mates.

-- the need to come to a decision which can generate tension between you and your teammates.
+- the need to come to a decision that can generate tension between you and your teammates.

 - having your vehicle with serious technical problems.